The code of business conduct

 Detecting money laundering and terrorist financing activity requires properly identifying and authenticating customers.
 Employees should report suspicious activity to their leader.
 If they fail to do so, Economical may be exposed to the risk of legal sanction, financial penalties, and reputational damage.

 Complying with information disclosure and insider trading obligations

 Economical is or will be required under securities laws to provide the public with timely and periodic disclosure regarding Economical’s business and financial condition (such as quarterly and annual reports and materials for our annual general meeting).
-Economical provides additional disclosures to the public through quarterly press releases, and may provide additional disclosures through analyst conference calls and other press releases and filings, as events warrant.
-All of us who participate in the preparation or dissemination of these disclosures, or who provide information that we know may be used in the preparation of these disclosures, have a legal and ethical duty to ensure that the disclosure is full, fair, accurate, timely and understandable.
-In addition, all of us are subject to the public disclosure policy.
+Economical provides additional disclosures to the public through quarterly press releases and may provide additional disclosures through analyst conference calls and other press releases and filings, as events warrant.
+All of those who participate in the preparation or dissemination of these disclosures, or who provide information that they know may be used in the preparation of these disclosures, have a legal and ethical duty to ensure that the disclosure is full, fair, accurate, timely and understandable.
+In addition, all employees are subject to the Public Disclosure Policy.

 Economical maintains disclosure controls designed to meet these disclosure obligations.
 If employees become aware that a public disclosure is not accurate, complete, or timely, or become aware of a development that they believe may require disclosure, they should report the matter immediately.

 In the course of an employee’s day-to-day work, they may have access to material information about Economical (and occasionally other companies) that has not been generally disclosed to the public.
 Information is “material” if a reasonable person would consider it important in making an investment decision.
 Except in the necessary course of business, an employee may never use or disclose to anyone (including, without limitation, co-workers, spouses, relatives, and friends) material non-public information about Economical or any other company for any purpose, including buying or selling of securities or recommending or encouraging purchases or sales of securities.